JohannesLorenz/lmms-zyn-fusion-test/README.md

 - load and save files
 - drag-drop the zyn instrument on tracks from old zyn to convert them
 - drag-drop xmz files over songs
-- drag-drop zyn widgets on automation patterns
+- drag-drop zyn widgets on automation patterns (you must **keep the F1 key pressed**, in contrast to LMMS, where it's the control key)
 - exporting songs

 What still needs to be done: